 Conclusion

 There are many opportunities available to you as an intern.
-You can start out in a legal aid clinic, where you can gain hands-on experience working with clients and providing them with legal advice.
+You can start in a legal aid clinic, where you can gain hands-on experience working with clients and providing them with legal advice.
 You can also look into an internship at a law firm, where you will learn how to practice law while helping lawyers with their cases.